We take a look at the ten most popular Irish Celtic symbols and their meanings.

 The Harp is more than an Irish Celtic symbol.
 In fact, Ireland is so inextricably linked with the symbol of the harp that it is the only country in the entire world to have a musical instrument as its national emblem.

 3. Brigid’s cross – peace and goodness

 This is a Celtic Irish symbol that is likely to be recognised by most people who have spent much time in Ireland.

 Brigid’s cross was often a craft project when in school, and it can often be seen hanging in traditional family homes in Ireland.
 The common symbol of Brigid’s Cross is linked to various aspects of Celtic culture.

 It is a Christian symbol linked to Brigid of the Tuatha de Danaan and linked in Irish mythology to the gift of peace and goodness.

 The symbol of a shamrock is as Irish as it gets, and is intrinsically linked with Irish culture.
 This is, in fact, the national flower of Ireland, and with its three leaves (do you see a pattern?), the Irish Celts believed that the shamrock leaf brings luck.

 It is also linked to St. Patrick who used it as a metaphor for the Christian Holy Trinity.
 In the 19th-century, it also became a symbol of nationalism and rebellion.

 1. The trinity knot – eternal, spiritual life and being

 This is potentially one of the most memorable Irish Celtic symbols that is synonymous with Ireland.
 The Trinity Knot can be seen on Celtic artefacts dating between the 7th century and 10th century.

 Also called The Triquetra, this Irish Celtic symbol consists of a knotted triangular shape, made up of one continuous, unbroken line.
 Oftentimes, the Trinity Knot is illustrated with a circle interlocking the knot.

-This Celtic symbol means eternal, spiritual life and being.
+This Celtic knot means eternal, spiritual life and being.
 It is also supposed to, in the Christian religion, suggest the holy trinity: the Father, the Son, and the Holy Spirit.